by NM Dan Heisman (updated 07/16/2014 )

 (see #6 just below).
 THE GOAL IS TO RECOGNIZE THE PATTERNS, not just be able to solve them!
 You will be amazed how much this helps your chess. - I am becoming more convinced that this homework is one of the most profitable you will ever do.

 6) If you think you can do 85%+ within 15 seconds, take this quiz.

 ) Doing the set gets boring?
 Make it into a game!
 Can you get a higher percentage in that section the next time in half the time limit?

 Logical Chess Move by Move - Chernev - A classic which explains each move in excruciating detail!
 A good, but not perfect, first book of annotated games.
 It is important to read books of games, especially books written just for instruction.
 (After this, try The Art of Logical Chess Thinking by McDonald, del Rosario's A First Book of Morphy, or Chernev's The Most Instructive Games of Chess Ever Played; see complete list below).
 Take this link for GM John Nunn's criticism's of Logical Chess on p.7-8 of Nunn's book Grandmaster Chess Move by Move.
 Logical Chess Move by move is widely distributed.

-Starting out: Chess Tactics and Checkmates - Chris Ward - I think this book bridges the tactics gap between a "rules" book and a book like Chess Tactics for Students (above) about as well as any.
+Starting out: Chess Tactics and Checkmates - Chris Ward - I think this book bridges the tactics gap between a "rules" book and a slightly more advanced book like Chess Tactics for Students (above) about as well as any.
 There are some fairly difficult problems but most are basic and quite fundamental.